wangjiezhe/awesome-stars/README.md

 ## VimL

 - [vim-bbye](https://github.com/moll/vim-bbye) - Delete buffers and close files in Vim without closing your windows or messing up your layout.
 Like Bclose.vim, but rewritten and well maintained.
-- [vim-choosewin](https://github.com/t9md/vim-choosewin) - Land on window you chose like tmux's 'display-pane'
 - [pangu.vim](https://github.com/hotoo/pangu.vim) - 『盘古之白』中文排版自动规范化的 Vim 插件
 - [use_vim_as_ide](https://github.com/yangyangwithgnu/use_vim_as_ide) - use vim as IDE
 - [dotfiles](https://github.com/ceyes/dotfiles) -